Catlettsburg station

-History
+Amtrak trains began stopping at Tri-State Station some 1.5 miles to the north in 1975; it was renamed Catlettsburg around 1988.
+Amtrak service was moved from Catlettsburg to Ashland in 1998.

-C&O
+C&O station

 The Chattaroi Railroad opened through Catlettsburg in 1880, with a wooden station built to serve the town.
-The Chesapeake and Ohio Railroad (C&O) soon bought the line.
+The Chesapeake and Ohio Railway (C&O) soon bought the line.
 Between 1897 and 1900, the C&O constructed a new brick station; the 1880 station was converted for use as a freight house.

 The last C&O trains on the "Big Sandy" ran in 1958, ending passenger service to Catlettsburg, although some intercity trains continued to pass.
 A clause in the original deed required the property to revert to the heirs of its original owners; the heirs declined, and the property was instead transferred to the city.
 The freight house burned in 1964.